-We are excited to announce the 2018 Region 7 Conference Call for Proposals will open September 1!
-The deadline to submit your proposal is November 24, 2017.
+We are excited to announce the 2018 Region 7 Conference Call for Proposals will open August 15!
+The deadline has passed.

 To review proposal submission instruction read below and submit a proposal use the ONLINE SUBMISSION PORTAL!

 Criteria for selection of paper/presentation: Proposals will be evaluated based on relevance to current issues in advising, appeal to conference participants, creativity, ingenuity, and applicability for participants after the conference.
 We are seeking a wide range of presentation topics relating to academic advising from a variety of advising professionals in our region.

 Eligibility for submission: Those who are involved in advising- administration, faculty, full-time advisors and administrative staff are invited to submit proposals.
 We encourage novices and experienced presenters alike.
 Share your research, best practices or techniques with colleagues in the region.

 Proposals should include your presentation title, learning objectives, and desired format (i.e. panel, roundtable, etc.) Titles do not need to incorporate the conference theme.